NZabik/Forum/README.md

 - The **_S'enregistrer_** button: Allows you to create an account.
 - The **_Se connecter_** button: Allows you to log in if an account has been created.
 The button only works if the user is logged out, otherwise, the button is disabled.
 - The **_Se déconnecter_** button: Allows you to disconnect the user.
-- When the user is logged, his name and profile picture appears in the upper right corner, you can click on it to view the user's informations and created subjects/messages.
+- When the user is logged in, his name and profile picture appears in the upper right corner, you can click on it to view the user's informations and created subjects/messages.

 #### 2. Home
 Includes two buttons allowing you to either register or log in.